-If you’re raising bilingual children, it’s easy to feel like we aren’t doing enough for each language or any aspect of parenting, really.
+If you’re raising multilingual children, it’s easy to feel like we aren’t doing enough for each language or any aspect of parenting, really.
+For reassurance, I’ve gathered these facts about raising bilingual children that parents like myself need to hear.

-For the past few years, my kids have been acquiring 3 languages – English, Chinese, and Korean – to varying degrees.
+My kids have been acquiring English and Chinese languages for the past decade, but we had to drop Korean.
 Despite countless obstacles, we’ve celebrated surprising language milestones with both children.

-However, my 6-year-old daughter has long surpassed my Chinese fluency and literacy, and I often feel frustrated by our limited schedule for Korean.
+However, my daughter has long surpassed my Chinese fluency and literacy, and I still feel the heartbreak of pausing Korean.

 7 Reassuring Facts About Raising Bilingual Children